Impact of nuclear shape fluctuations in high-energy heavy ion collisions: Expectation and model setup

 where we have used the well-known expression for Gaussian smearing of an exponential function, $\lr{e^{in\gamma}} = e^{-\frac{n^2 \sigma_{\gamma}^{2}}{2}} e^{in\bar{\gamma}}$.

 If the fluctuations of $\beta$ and $\gamma$ are non-Gaussian, one should also consider the higher cumulants of $\beta$.
-For example, $\lr{\beta^3} = \bar{\beta}(\bar{\beta}+3\sigma_{\beta}^2) + k_{3,\beta}$ and $\lr{\beta^4} = \bar{\beta}^4+6\sigma_{\beta}^2\bar{\beta}^2+3\sigma_{\beta}^4 + 4\bar{\beta}k_{3,\beta} +k_{4,\beta}$, where $k_{3,\beta} = \lr{(\beta-\bar{\beta})^3}$ and $k_{4,\beta}= \lr{(\beta-\bar{\beta})^4}-3\lr{(\beta-\bar{\beta})^2}^2$ are the skewness and kurtosis of the $\beta$ fluctuation.
+For example, $\lr{\beta^3} = \bar{\beta}(\bar{\beta}^2+3\sigma_{\beta}^2) + k_{3,\beta}$ and $\lr{\beta^4} = \bar{\beta}^4+6\bar{\beta}^2\sigma_{\beta}^2+3\sigma_{\beta}^4 + 4\bar{\beta}k_{3,\beta} +k_{4,\beta}$, where $k_{3,\beta} = \lr{(\beta-\bar{\beta})^3}$ and $k_{4,\beta}= \lr{(\beta-\bar{\beta})^4}-3\lr{(\beta-\bar{\beta})^2}^2$ are the skewness and kurtosis of the $\beta$ fluctuation.
 The expectation value of $\cos(n\gamma)$ can be expressed via the cumulant generating function of $\gamma$.
 Keeping the cumulants $k_{m,\gamma}$ up to leading order correction in skewness and kurtosis, $k_{3,\gamma}= \lr{(\gamma-\bar{\gamma})^3}$ and $k_{4,\gamma}= \lr{(\gamma-\bar{\gamma})^4}-3\lr{(\gamma-\bar{\gamma})^2}^2$, we have,

-Clearly, the net effect of skewness is a rotation of $\bar{\gamma}$ by $k_{3,\gamma}n^2/6$, and the net effect of kurtosis is to increase or decrease the overall variation with $\gamma$ depending on its sign.
+Clearly, the net effect of skewness is a rotation of $\bar{\gamma}$ by $k_{3,\gamma}n^2/6$, while the net effect of kurtosis is to increase or decrease the overall variation with $\sigma_\gamma$ depending on its sign.

 For a more realistic estimation of the influences of shape fluctuations, we perform a Monte-Carlo Glauber model simulation of $^{238}$U+$^{238}$U collisions.
 The setup of the model and the data used in this analysis are the same as those used in our previous work~\cite{Jia:2021tzt}.
 We simulate ultra-central collisions with zero impact parameter, where the impact of nuclear deformation reaches maximum.
 The nucleon distribution is described by a deformed Woods-Saxon function